Domestic violence, dating violence, stalking, and sexual assault are prohibited at Southeastern Louisiana University and satellite campuses.

 10. To request a recess during the hearing;

-11. To be informed of outcome of the discipline process;
+11. To be informed of outcome of the discipline process, simultaneously with the responding party;

 12. To appeal the Hearing Board's decision as defined in Article VII, Section A of the Code of Student Conduct.